python-pillow/podcast-answers/README.rst

 What do you have planned for the future of Pillow?
 --------------------------------------------------

-More quarterly releases, security fixes, code cleanup, feature additions, documentation, bigger community.
+More quarterly releases, security fixes, code cleanup, feature additions, improved documentation, bigger community.